anonlang/anonlang/raw-though-process/raw-notes.md

           ]
         ]

-- Re: 'keyword-input' 'keyword-output'
-  - Since input and output keywords would be used very often, should they be shortened to just 'in' and 'out'.
-It would be nice to have half to type, though would it be more confusing for new programmers?
-    - Hmm, Java kinda has a System.out and System.in that can be written to and read from.
-    - Note: Doing this would mean overloading 'in': inputs and checks in a loop.
 - Create Python function for get-html-from-anonlang
   - Though, should probably be in JavaScript or PHP to get easier Anonlang penetration to web.
   - Possible to go to DOM directly instead of HTML, then DOM?